-With spring in the air, a warm bowl of cream of broccoli soup brings a little warmth on a brisk day and liven you up with its spring green color and taste of creaminess.
+With winter chilling the air, a bowl of cream of broccoli soup brings a little warmth on a brisk day and liven you up with its green color and taste of creaminess.
 Broccoli is an easy vegetable to prepare in a variety side dishes, soups, and entrees.
 Let me first take a moment to tell you a little more about this amazing vegetable.

 Broccoli has a nutrient rich profile; it is a good carb and rich in fiber.
 More importantly, broccoli offers a variety of health benefits of consumption such as: an aid to digestion, prevents constipation, helps maintain low blood sugar, and curbs overeating.
 When buying broccoli look for stems not too thick or tough, firm, with compact cluster of small flower buds and a dark deep green color.
 Broccoli will stay fresh 2 to 3 days in breathable packaging stored in the vegetable draw of the refrigerator.
 Discard broccoli when the buds wilt and become a yellow color and are in a soft condition.